 Managing agents must provide the latest version of their methodology document on an annual basis, unless the document has not been updated due to there being no changes to the modelling assumptions.
 In this case a confirmation statement should be provided in the final document.
 Managing agents may submit two separate documents for modelling methodology and parameterisation.
-Managing agents must ensure that documentation satisfies Lloyd's minimum standards, as set out in MS12 SCU 6.1-6.6.
+Managing agents must ensure that documentation satisfies the documentation requirements section below and Lloyd's 'Principles for Doing Business' Principle 7.

-4.8.2 Analysis of Change
+5.9.2 Analysis of Change